HussamQreie/DevOps-Experience/K8S.md

 #### Schedule resources on container A
 - resource request: minimum requirement to run a containerA
 - limit: containerA don't suffocate other containers to make them in pending status.
+- default which is none: containerA may suffocate other containers which is not ideal.
 - ram: may exceeded but not constantly
 - vcpu: no exceeded at all, equals to a thread in aws but azure,gcp equal to a core